Hankintailmoitukset/hilma-api/migrations/eForms_SDK_1_7_to_1_10.md

 Here is an example of how to migrate the languages from 1.7 to 1.10.1:

-In SDK 1.7 notice declared Finnish as official language and Swedish and Spanish as non-official language following way:
+In SDK 1.7 notice declared Finnish as official language and Swedish and Spanish as non-official language:
 ```json
 {
     "eForm": {